khagendrasamal1/Bakery-Delight/README.md

 # Bakery Delight

-A visually appealing bakery website built with Flask and MongoDB Atlas, featuring an extensive menu, user authentication, a shopping cart, and a chatbot for enhanced user interaction.
+A visually appealing bakery website built with HTML, CSS, JS, Flask and MongoDB Atlas, featuring an extensive menu, user authentication, a shopping cart, and a chatbot for enhanced user interaction.

 ## Demo
 Check out the live site: [Bakery Delight](https://bakery-delight.onrender.com/)